 Enjoy seven wonderful days of adventure by liveaboard where each day will offer something different below the surface.

 Belize is a paradise for snorkeling with countless numbers of world-class reefs, and diverse marine life.
 Explore shallow reefs, walls, crevices and sandy bottoms dotted with coral bommies (patch reefs or heads).
 The reefs are adorned with gorgonian fans, enormous sponges, and healthy soft and hard corals – providing a perfect backdrop for the myriad of marine life on offer in the Caribbean Sea.

-Although it has been ten years since we (Galen & Nicole) have snorkeled Belize, Glovers Reef Atoll was spectacular.
+Although it has been more than a decade since we (Galen & Nicole) have snorkeled Belize, Glovers Reef Atoll was spectacular.
 And we have seen many recent reports and pictures of visitors snorkeling Glovers & Turneffe that show the reef health is excellent and full of life.
 This is probably because these atolls are fairly remote and not visited by many people.
 This is certainly a trip we would like to go on if we were not already committed to other destinations.